hashicorp/consul/middleware/etcd/README.md

   pointing to external names.
 If you want CoreDNS to act as a proxy for clients you'll need to add the proxy middleware.
 * `tls` followed the cert, key and the CA's cert filenames.
+* `debug` allow debug queries.
+Prefix the name with `o-o.debug.` to reveive extra information in the additional section of the reply in the form of text records:

+    skydns.test.skydns.dom.a.
+300	CH	TXT	"127.0.0.1:0(10,0,,false)[0,]"

+  This shows the complete key as the owername, the rdata of the TXT record has:
+  `host:port(priority,weight,txt content,mail)[targetstrip,group]`.

 ## Examples